-Even before the U.S. Environmental Protection Agency (EPA) released its first official warnings about the carcinogenic dangers of asbestos, asbestos exposure has been linked with an array of fatal health problems including malignant mesothelioma, asbestosis, lung cancer and other types of dangerous diseases.
+Before the U.S. Environmental Protection Agency (EPA) released its first official warnings about the carcinogenic dangers of asbestos, asbestos exposure was already linked with fatal health problems including malignant mesothelioma, asbestosis, and asbestos-related lung cancer.

-The asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) was created by the EPA in order to reduce the amount of asbestos released into the air during activities that involve professional workers who handle materials containing asbestos.
+The asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) was created by the EPA to reduce the amount of asbestos released into the air during activities that involve professional workers handling asbestos materials.

 - Vinyl Chloride